Why Your Engagement Evaluation Is Post-Rationalisation

 Real evaluation requires that you state, before implementation begins, what you are trying to achieve and how you will know whether you achieved it.
 This sounds straightforward.
 In practice it requires answering some uncomfortable questions: What does meaningful participation look like for this project?
 Which stakeholder groups must we hear from for the engagement to be valid?
 How will we know whether community input actually shaped the decision?

-Description vs evaluation
+Description vs Evaluation

 Process measures and outcome measures